Assembly of Constructible Factorization Algebras: The toolbox

-For many of the below arguments we need to understand the data of active and active-cocartesian maps in \infy-operads of the form \(\operad{\PS}\).
-It turns out to be convenient to think of active and active-cocartesian maps by the equivalence classes that they induce on the opens of the target.
+For many of the below arguments we need to understand the data of active and active-\pcocartesian{} maps in \infy-operads of the form \(\operad{\PS}\).
+It turns out to be convenient to think of active and active-\pcocartesian{} maps by the equivalence classes that they induce on the opens of the target.

 \begin{constr} Let \(\PS\) be a \posetofopens{}.
 All objects and morphisms below are in~\(\operad{\PS}\). \begin{enumerate}[label=(\arabic*), ref=(\arabic*)] \item An active map \(\alpha\colon \bar{r} \ra b\) defines an equivalence relation \(\sim_\alpha\) on \(\pi_0(b)\) as follows: Identify two connected components \(b', b'' \in \pi_0(b)\) if \(r_i \cap b' \neq \emptyset\) and \(r_i \cap b'' \neq \emptyset\) for some \(i\in \pi(\bar{r})\), and then transitively complete to get an actual equivalence relation.
 In equations,